j19sch/j19sch.github.io/posts/2023/20230225-the-three-axes-of-trouble-in-tesing-roles.md

 https://twitter.com/Maaikees/status/1617816571786977280

+---

-# So where does that leave us?
+# post 4: So where does that leave us?

+whatever structure is in place, you have to work around it -> workflowy note
+	and thus you change it

 Again, not about unfairness of having to adapt.
 About unfairness of not having a clear, stable base.